jsquyres/ompi/docs/faq/large-clusters.rst

 large clusters make the upgrade to the |ompi_series| series.

 Several major launch time enhancements have been made starting with the v3.0 release.
-Most of these take place in the background &mdash; i.e., there is nothing you (as a user) need do to take advantage of them.
+Most of these take place in the background |mdash| i.e., there is nothing you (as a user) need do to take advantage of them.
 However, there are a few that are left as options until we can assess any potential negative impacts on different applications.